Bagara Rice | Flavoured Rice || How to Make Bagara Rice with step-by-step photos

 Bagara Rice is a flavorful version of rice made with Basmati rice and fried onion.
 This recipe is from the popular Hyderabadi Cuisine from India.
 Which is known for its unique rich flavored vegetarian dishes?
-This cuisine has got the influence of Arab, Mughal, and Indian cuisine.
+This cuisine has got influenced Arab, Mughal, and Indian cuisine.

-The Bagara rice recipe is so simple and easy to make still taste like made by a professional chef.
+The Bagara rice recipe is so simple and easy to make and still tastes like made by a professional chef.
 This is not much popular in regular Pakistani restaurants You don’t need to search for Pakistani restaurants to eat this food as you can make it by yourself in your kitchen.
-In the comfort adjusting the flavors to your preferences.
+In the comfort adjust the flavors to your preferences.
 Bagara rice with sprinkled fried onions on the top…yummm..without any further thinking, I can surrender myself.

 I bet you this rice could be a better dish for a weeknight dinner.
 The perfect Bagara rice combination curry would be Bagara Baingan or this Instant pot potato curry.
 Bagara Khana would be awesome to eat with chicken curry or mutton curry.
 And other side dishes for this simple bagara rice are bagara baingan Mirchi ka salan and tomato chutney